LMMMEng/LLD-MMRI2023/README.md

 ## 🖥️ **Training**
 We shall provide the code for data loading, model training/evaluation, and prediction in this repository.
 Participants can design and evaluate their models following the provided baseline.
 The code will be published on **April 28th**.
-**Note**: Additional public datasets are allowed for model training and/or pre-training.
+**Note**: Additional public datasets are allowed for model training and/or pre-training, but private data is not allowed.

 ## 🖥️ **Prediction**
 We highly suggest using our provided code to generate predictions.
 **Note**: If participants intend to use their prediction style, please ensure that the format of the prediction results is exactly the same as the template we provide.
 The code will be published on **April 28th**.

 ## **📤 Submission**
 Participants should send their prediction results to the designated email address (the email address will be notified by email to the registered participants), and we shall acknowledge receipt.
 **Note**: The challenge comprises four evaluation stages.
 In the first three stages, we shall update the ranking based on the predicted results of the algorithm on the validation set.
 Participants will have a 24-hour submission window on **May 26th**, **June 16th**, and **July 7th** to submit their prediction results.
 On July 8th, annotations on the validation set will be released to further support model design and training.
 In the final stage, the test set (without annotations) will be released on **August 2nd**.
 Participants are required to submit their predictions on **August 4th**, and the predicted results at this stage will determine the final ranking.